 The process is often further thwarted because the primary resource of the opposition's negotiator (whether government or upper tier contractor) is typically a government auditor whose agenda and motivations can run counter to the actual contract and regulatory requirements.

-Celestial Defense helps clients resolve issues without years of litigation.
+Celestial Defense of Atlanta Georgia helps senior management and their counsel resolve disputed issues without years of litigation.
 We provide highly expert advisory services and exceptional performance that is focused on what really matters to our clients so that they can manage their business and deliver the same exceptionalism that made them a success.
 Review the description of Exemplary Projects.

 Learn more about contract changes and claims with Pricing Changes and Claims.